 To get the best return on your investment:

-- Choose a fee-free online savings account.
-Choosing a dedicated high-interest savings account allows you to avoid all fees which will affect your ROI.
+- Take the time to find a fee-free online savings account.
+Choosing a dedicated higher-interest savings account allows you to avoid all fees which will affect your ROI.
 An online savings account will have no monthly service fees and will not charge you transaction fees for making deposits or withdrawals, no matter what the amount.

 - Make regular deposits to your savings.
 As mentioned earlier, compounding interest means that every day your balance grows so too do your interest earnings, increasing your return on investment.
 Therefore, each day or week that you can make a deposit to your savings gets you closer to a higher ROI, rather than you making one larger deposit at the end of each month or quarter.